CONNX Security is ideally suited to handle cross platform security issues.

 Yes.
 CONNX Versions are backward compatible except where noted in the CONNX documentation.

-CONNX has been fully re-architected to support multiple, heterogeneous data sources from a single ODBC driver, and to enable SolutionsIQ to quickly add new data sources.
+CONNX has been fully re-architected to support multiple, heterogeneous data sources from a single driver, and to enable CONNX to quickly add new data sources.
 Why is this important?

 Database technology is changing at a rapid pace.
 CONNX has a solid core on which the additional features and extensions are built.
 By ensuring our core architecture would fulfill our current requirement and future needs, we also reduced the time to market with these new features.
 Our new core architecture allows us to quickly add support for other databases and open access technologies.